jrucho/YTbeatmakercues/README.md

 * Choose a device from the **Monitor In** dropdown and toggle **Mon On/Off** to hear that source through your computer's default speakers.
 Monitoring stays active across tabs and stops cleanly when you navigate away.
 * Output routing adjusts automatically when selecting a new device
 * Lower latency when switching outputs using native sink routing when supported
+* Input monitoring uses a separate low-latency `AudioContext` for minimal delay
 * Advanced control buttons now display in two columns for easier access
 * Avoids duplicate initialization in YouTube iframes to prevent freezes
 * Mic button cycles Off → Record (green) → Monitor (red) so you can hear the mic while capturing loops